 - Aptitude tests that disproportionately screen out members of certain groups

 Making out a case of disparate impact requires a plaintiff to show that a policy has a statistically disproportionate effect on a particular protected class of people.
-The employer can then respond by showing that the identified practice or policy is job related and has a reasonable business justification.
+The employer can then respond by showing that the identified practice or policy is job-related and has a reasonable business justification.

 For instance, even if height and weight requirements have a statistically demonstrable adverse impact on women, they may not constitute employment discrimination if the employer can show that meeting the requirements is necessary to do the job safely.
-Likewise, while an employer may be required to make reasonable accommodations in grooming or scheduling practices to accommodate religious observance, it is not required to fundamentally compromise its business or safety practices to do so.
+Likewise, while an employer may be required to make reasonable accommodations in grooming or scheduling practices to accommodate religious observance, it is not required to fundamentally compromise it is business or safety practices to do so.